The Fourth Generation

-Eighteen-year-old Lio Lahcen is of Moroccan descent, dark-skinned and dark-eyed with wavy black hair.
+Eighteen-year-old Lio Lahcen is of mixed Moroccan descent, dark-skinned and dark-eyed with wavy black hair.
 She’s built tall, broad in the shoulder and hips, with long muscular limbs.
 Her features are distinctive, pleasant in a somewhat androgynous kind of way.
-Freckles dust her face and shoulders.
-A fresh scar cuts across her left eyebrow.
+Freckles and scars mark her skin.

-As L’Esprit she wears a closet-cosplay of The Spectre’s old getup: a classic trenchcoat, hat, and gloves, with a patterned scarf to hide her face.
+As L’Esprit she wears a classic trenchcoat, hat, and gloves, with a patterned scarf to hide her face.
 Ideally it’s an all-black ensemble with a colorful scarf and a wide-brimmed hat, but lately it’s just been made up of whatever’s closest.